Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

     * Headers can be used to control the cache:
       * `Cache-Control max-age=(seconds)` - specify how long before CloudFront gets the object again from the origin server
       * `Expires` – specify an expiration date and time
+    * When the TTL on a file expires, CloudFront forwards the next incoming request to the origin server.
+If CloudFront has the latest version, the origin returns the status code `304 Not Modified`.

 #### CloudFront Signed URL vs S3 Pre-Signed URL